aroberge/reeborg-world-creation/included/backgrounds.md

 If you are familiar with the menu-driven **World editor**, you will realize that most of the examples given below could be created just as easily using the **World editor**.** **However, the methods we present can be used more generally to create much more interesting worlds, which could not be done by simply using the World editor.

-## Preamble
+> **[info] About frames**
+>

-When a user click on the "run" button or the "step" button to execute a program, the entire program gets executed, with a **frame **being recorded whenever the state of the world changes.
-What is shown is a playback of the recorded frames, shown one by one.
+> When a user click on the "run" button or the "step" button to execute a program, the entire program  gets executed, with a **frame **being recorded whenever the state of the world changes.
+What is
+> shown is a playback of the recorded **frames**, shown one by one.
 This allows for easy stepping through  a given program, or even stepping back.

 ## Background tiles